pkdone/books-vue-flask-pymongo/README.md

 sudo docker build -t booksnginxgunicorn .
 ```

-4. Run the newly built Docker container which will start both the Gunicorn/Flask process and the Nginx process (__first change__ the shown values below for the container environment variables `MONGODB_URL` and `WORKER_PROCESSES` to reference the location of the externally running MongoDB database accessible via the container's network and to the number of OS processes to be spawned by Gunicorn to run Flask, respectively):
+4. Run the newly built Docker container which will start both the Gunicorn/Flask process and the Nginx process (__first change__ the shown values below for the container environment variables `MONGODB_URL` and `WORKER_PROCESSES` to reference the location of the externally running MongoDB database accessible via the container's network and to define the number of OS processes to be spawned by Gunicorn to run Flask, respectively):
 ```bash
 sudo docker run -e "MONGODB_URL=mongodb://172.17.0.1:27017" -e "WORKER_PROCESSES=2" --name booksnginxgunicorn -d booksnginxgunicorn
 ```

  * _TIP 1:_ To view the logs output by the initiated Docker container instance, run: `sudo docker logs -t booksnginxgunicorn`
- * _TIP 2:_ To open a command shell directly inside the running Docker container instance, run: `sudo docker exec -it booksnginxgunicorn bash`
+ * _TIP 2:_ To open a terminal/shell directly inside the running Docker container instance, run: `sudo docker exec -it booksnginxgunicorn bash`
  * _TIP 3:_ To stop and remove the initiated Docker container instance, run: `sudo docker rm -f booksnginxgunicorn`